 The Church has for a long time resisted admitting that it knew of complaints against Ridsdale in the past, despite conceding to the Royal Commission into Institutional Responses to Child Sexual Abuse that it had knowledge at the time.

 JCB was forced to take legal action to reach this settlement against the current Bishop of Ballarat, Bishop Bird.
-The matter has previously come before the Supreme Court for a technical ruling as reported by Kate Malone’s on 5 June 2019 in her blog ‘Will A Recent Judgement Open New Avenue For Suing The Church for Sex Abuse”.
+The matter has previously come before the Supreme Court for a technical ruling as reported in our previous blog ‘Will A Recent Judgement Open New Avenue For Suing The Church for Sex Abuse”.

 Case could prompt hundreds of compensation claims to be filed by other victims of Ridsdale

 After a long and protracted legal battle, the Church has finally accepted that the previous Bishop of Ballarat, Bishop Mulkearns, breached his duty of care to the survivor because he knew about prior complaints of Ridsdale sexually abusing a child.

 The Catholic Church has a history of taking legal points in defending its position against claims for compensation.
 The use by the Church of the “Ellis defence” has been well documented.
 This defence involved an argument that the body which held the assets of the Church was not able to be sued and that the employment of the priest was not employment by that trust body.

 In addition, the Church, like other defendants, used the limitations statute to argue that no action could be taken as the events complained of had occurred such a long time ago.

 Court and lawyers are common place for the Catholic Church

 Both these defences have now been swept away in Victoria by Acts of Parliament.
 The lessons to be learnt from the settlement of JCB’s case are that legal action from the courts is often necessary to force the Catholic Church to come to the party.
 This is so even when the evidence against it is overwhelming.